 Sempervivum - a low-maintenance and hardy plant

 Sempervivum - also called houseleek or rock rose - owes its Latin name to its resilience, because sempe rvivum always means alive.
 The thick-leafed plants tolerate cold, as well as drought or heat.
 Most of the more than 50 species of houseleek are rather inconspicuous with their rosettes of leaves.
-However, due to its diversity of species and the different colours, Sempervivum is very popular with plant collectors.
+However, due to the diversity of species and the different colours, Sempervivum is very popular with plant collectors.

 Appearance and growth of houseleek